netscaler/netscaler-k8s-ingress-controller/docs/how-to/use-vault-stored-credentials-for-cic.md

-# Using Netscaler credentials stored in a Vault server for the Citrix ingress controller
+# Using Netscaler credentials stored in a Vault server for the Netscaler ingress controller

 In most organizations, tier 1 Netscaler Ingress devices and Kubernetes clusters are managed by separate teams.
 Usually, network administrators manage tier 1 Netscaler Ingress devices, while developers manage Kubernetes clusters.
-The Citrix ingress controller requires Netscaler credentials such as Netscaler user name and password to configure the Netscaler.
-You can specify Netscaler credentials as part of the Citrix ingress controller specification and store the ADC credentials as Kubernetes secrets.
-However, you can also store Netscaler credentials in a Vault server and pass credentials to the Citrix ingress controller to minimize any security risk.
-This topic provides information on how to use Netscaler credentials stored in a Vault server for the Citrix ingress controller.
+The Netscaler ingress controller requires Netscaler credentials such as Netscaler user name and password to configure the Netscaler.
+You can specify Netscaler credentials as part of the Netscaler ingress controller specification and store the ADC credentials as Kubernetes secrets.
+However, you can also store Netscaler credentials in a Vault server and pass credentials to the Netscaler ingress controller to minimize any security risk.
+This topic provides information on how to use Netscaler credentials stored in a Vault server for the Netscaler ingress controller.

-The following diagram explains the steps for using Netscaler credentials which are stored in a Vault server with the Citrix ingress controller.
+The following diagram explains the steps for using Netscaler credentials which are stored in a Vault server with the Netscaler ingress controller.

 ![vault-auto-authentication](../media/vault-auto-authenticate.png)